gillianbc/mule-xpath-file-mover/readme.md

-# Parsing XML that has a Namespace and File IO
+# Parsing XML that has a Namespace
 This is a simple flow that listens for xml files arriving in the data/in folder, parses the contents and detects whether the carrier is UPS, FedEx or other.

 Tutorial from article https://blogs.mulesoft.com/dev/anypoint-platform-dev/using-xpath-expressions-on-an-xml-document-with-namespaces/